 In the UK, the appraisal of vaccines falls under the remit of the Joint Committee for Vaccines and Immunisations, an independent expert advisory committee to the ministers and health departments.
 Since 2009, the Health Protection Regulation obliges the Secretary of State to ensure that recommendations for national vaccination programmes are based on an assessment demonstrating cost-effectiveness \cite{JCVI}.
 However, there are currently no vaccine-specific guidelines for developing clinical or cost-effectiveness evidence.

 One of the reasons for this circumstance is perhaps the intrinsic complexity of infectious disease modelling, which is typically performed through \textit{compartmental} models.
 These are highly complicated mathematical tools capable of simulating the natural history of disease infection and progression.
 More specifically, in pathogens transmissible among humans, these models need to account for population dynamics and \textit{herd immunity} \cite{Anderson3}.
-Due to lower infection prevalence, the introduction of vaccination induces a reduced risk of pathogen exposure.
-Only dynamic models are able to prevent incorrect predictions since they are suitable to incorporate these effects \cite{Pitman,Edmunds2}.
+Herd immunity implies that due to lower infection prevalence, the introduction of preventive and therapeutic measures such as vaccination, quarantine, antivirals and antibiotics induces a reduced risk of pathogen exposure.
+Only dynamic models are able to prevent incorrect predictions since they are suitable to incorporate these effects \cite{Pitman,Edmunds2,Chong}.